 Grilling is one of America's favorite pastimes.
 With so many options on the market, it can be difficult to decide which pellet grill is right for you.

-Traeger and Pit Boss are two of the most popular pellet grills on the market.
-They both provide a variety of features, but what grill is right for you?
+Traeger and Pit Boss are two of the most popular wood pellet grills on the market.
+They both provide a variety of features, but what pellet grill is right for you?

-In this article, I will explore the benefits of Pit Boss and Traeger grills to help you decide which one is best for your needs.
+In this article, I will explore the benefits of Pit Boss and Traeger products to help you decide which one is best for your needs.

-Let's compare Pit Boss vs. Traeger pellet grills and see what each has to offer.
+Let's compare Pit Boss and Traeger pellet grills and see what each has to offer.

 In 1987, Joe Traeger revolutionized the pellet grill industry with his original wood-fired grill, now over thirty years old .